01

 • Overwhelming filter list and some ”hidden” ones

-• Not clear what filters were applied
+• Not clear what filters were currently applied

 • No way to record the interesting specialists' profiles